arctic-cheetah/COMP3331/lab01/lab01.md

 $v$ = The speed of light in a physical medium

-Therefore, only transmission delay depends on the size of the packet $L$.
+Transmission delay depends on the size of the packet $L$.

+Processing delay can also depend on the packet size but to a smaller degree than transmission delay as it is in the order of microseconds[Computer Networking.
+Kurose page 64] and much smaller than a transmission delay.

 The others do not.